indranildeveloper/indranildeveloper-kepler.gl/docs/keplergl-jupyter/README.md

   - __`show_docs`__ `bool` _optional_

-      By default, the User Guide URL (<https://docs.kepler.gl/docs/keplergl-jupyter>) will be printed when a map is created.
+      By default, the User Guide URL (<https://docs.indranildeveloper-kepler.gl/docs/keplergl-jupyter>) will be printed when a map is created.
 To hide the User Guide URL, set `show_docs=False`.

-The following command will load kepler.gl widget below a cell.
+The following command will load indranildeveloper-kepler.gl widget below a cell.
 **The map object created here is `map_1` it will be used throughout the code example in this doc.**